How to implement a priority queue in Python

 Creating a max heap with heapq

-Python's heapq module is a min-heap, so it always returns the smallest item.
-This is perfect for ascending priority but creates a problem when you need a max-heap to process the largest items first.
-The code below demonstrates this default behavior.
+Python's heapq module is a min-heap, always returning the smallest item.
+This is perfect for ascending order but creates a problem when you need a max-heap to get the largest items first.
+The code below shows what happens.

 import heapq